AdaSalvadorAvalos/freesound-loop-generator/README.md

 ## Inference

-The inference was developed in MSP/MAX 8. install the nn~ external for usage.
+The inference pipeline was developed in **MSP/MAX 8**.
+To use it, make sure to install the `nn~` external and load the desired model checkpoint.
+If you want, you can use the provided checkpoint at:

+`model_checkpoint/adaloops_streaming.ts`